Menziess/Toxic2.0/README.md

 ### 1. Idea

 Creating a decentralized web-based twitter clone for practicing purposes.
+A preview can be seen at: [toxic-2.herokuapp.com](https://toxic-2.herokuapp.com) - keep in mind that it's under construction.

 The previous version, Toxic, was a decentralized twitter application, focussed on freedom of speech and lack of censorship.